unicode-org/message-format-wg/exploration/selection-matching-options.md

 - Requires developers to specify _variants_ in the correct order.
 - Requires translators to tailor the order of _variants_ if this is different from the source.
 - Requires all translation tooling and runtime processing to preserve the order of the _variants_
-- Translation tools that "explode" the selection matrix to support languages with additional needs (such as the way that the `pl` locale requires keywords `few` and `many` for plurals whereas the `en` locale does not) to order generated _variants_ correctly and to interpolate the developer's intent.
+- Translation tools that "explode" the selection matrix to support languages with additional needs (such as the way that the `pl` locale requires keywords `few` and `many` for plurals whereas the `en` locale does not) must order the generated _variants_ correctly.

 ## Best-Match